kaosarul/doe_case_study_task/README.md

 ## Background

-You will get data sets from the [NSW Department of Education](https://education.nsw.gov.au/).
-We want you to ingest the data into a database, model the data and then analyse the data to provide us with some insights.
+THe data sets had been taken from the [NSW Department of Education](https://education.nsw.gov.au/) which had been ingested into duckdb database in github codespace, model the data and then analyse the data to provide the data insights on the case topic - "Does multi age composite classes have an impact on attendance rates?".

 The data sets include (more info below):
 - Attendance